Andrii87/crash-course/docs/Lesson2.md

 ## Screen, Components, and Resolution

 In this lesson we will add a screen to the application to demonstrate the fundamentals of SceneGraph.
 Screens require 2 files, an XML file for the UI and a BrightScript (brs) file for the application logic.
 The convention is to use the same name for both, for example `myscreen.xml` and `myscreen.brs`.
-While it is legal to put the BrightScript code in the XML file, it is an awful thing to do.
-It is difficult to maintain and just ugly.
+While you could put the BrightScript code in the XML file, you should not, it is an awful thing to do.
+It is difficult to read and it looks ugly.

 OK, let's go:

-1. Create a directory called `components` in your project
+1. Create a folder called `components` in your project

 1. Add 2 files: `home_scene.xml` and `home_scene.brs`